-Purchasing Your Very First Watch
+Purchasing Your Very First Timepiece

-What you might not know when you purchase your first watch is that you’re going to need to take care of that watch and have it serviced properly for its entire lifetime.
+What you might not know when you purchase your first watch is that you’re going to need to take care of that timepiece and have it serviced properly for its entire lifetime.
 Over the course of its lifetime, you’ll notice that it will begin to lose time every couple of years.
 Most people will need to get their watch overhauled every 5 years or so, depending on how often they wear it.
 Consistent wear will put more stress on the movement, requiring it to be serviced more often.
 You’ll know when it’s time to bring it into your jeweler or watchmaker.

-When you wind your timepiece, be sure to do so when it is not on your wrist—otherwise, you can cause unnecessary stress on the winding mechanism.
+When you wind your watch, be sure to do so when it is not on your wrist—otherwise, you can cause unnecessary stress on the winding mechanism.
 So, a good rule of thumb is to wind it in the morning, before you put it on for the day.

 Just always be sure not to over-wind it.
 Once you begin feeling resistance, that’s how you know it’s time to stop.
 Over-winding it won’t give you more time before it needs re-wound, but it will shorten the lifespan of the movement.